 One day during fall, four settlers were sent to hunt for food for a harvest celebration.
 The Wampanoag heard gunshots and alerted their leader, Massasoit, who thought that the English might be preparing for war.
 He visited the settlement with 90 of his men to see if the rumor was true.

-The formation of Thanksgiving as an official holiday did not begin until November of 1863, after President Lincoln officially established the holiday in an attempt to improve relations between the northern and southern states.
+The formation of Thanksgiving as an official holiday did not begin until November of 1863 after President Lincoln officially established the holiday in an attempt to improve relations between the northern and southern states.
 Just a year prior, a mass execution of Dakota tribe members took place.
-Corrupt federal agents kept the Dakota-Sioux from receiving provisions and food — finally, when they were on the brink of death from starvation, members of the tribe fought back, which resulted in the Dakota War of 1862 — at the war’s end, President Lincoln ordered 38 Dakota men to be hanged.
-He felt that Thanksgiving offered an opportunity to bridge the hard feelings that had developed from that event.
+Corrupt federal agents kept the Dakota-Sioux from receiving provisions and food.

 The Darker Side

-When Massasoit first negotiated a treaty between the two groups, it stated that no one would harm each other — they also agreed to leave their weapons at home when trading.
+When Massasoit first negotiated a treaty between the two groups, it stated that no one would harm each other, and they would leave their weapons at home when trading.
 Massasoit and the settlers remained allies for about ten years, but after Massasoit passed away in 1661, his son Wamsutta took over, and tensions began to rise.

 Between 1630 and 1642, about 25,000 European colonizers arrived, and a devastating plague cut the Native American population by more than half.
 Wamsutta died mysteriously in 1662 while visiting the settlers to discuss the growing unrest.